ibm-cloud-architecture/refarch-kc/docs/itg-tests/avro/avro.md

 Message delivered to containers [0]
 ```

-However, if we try to send a payload where, for instace the container ID is an integer rather than a string, we will get an `avro.io.AvroTypeException`:
+However, if we try to send a payload where, for instance the container ID is an integer rather than a string, we will get an `avro.io.AvroTypeException`:

 ```
 avro.io.AvroTypeException: The datum {'containerID': 12345, 'type': 'Reefer', 'status': 'Empty', 'latitude': 37.8, 'longitude': -122.25, 'capacity': 110, 'brand': 'itg-brand'} is not an example of the schema